junxit/us-congress-bills-113/bill.md

 >       - **(iii)** a description of measures taken to improve partner country capacity to sustain positive outcomes where needed; and
 >       - **(iv)** for countries undergoing a transition to greater country ownership, a description of strategies to assess and mitigate programmatic and financial risk and to ensure continued quality of care for essential services.
 >     - **(L)** A description, globally and by partner country, of specific efforts to achieve and incentivize greater programmatic and cost effectiveness, including—
->       - **(i)** progress toward establishing common economic metrics across prevention, care and treatment with partner counties and the Global Fund;
+>       - **(i)** progress toward establishing common economic metrics across prevention, care and treatment with partner countries and the Global Fund;
 >       - **(ii)** average costs, by country and by core intervention;
 >       - **(iii)** expenditure reporting in all program areas, supplemented with targeted analyses of the cost-effectiveness of specific interventions; and
 >       - **(iv)** import duties and internal taxes imposed on program commodities and services, by country.